 - Step 4: Load your new blog.
 Simply click on the blog URL address.
 Your new blog should load in a new browser tab.

 As you can see, there’s nothing very fancy here.
 WordPress uses a very generic theme by default.
 But that’s the beauty of WordPress.
 There are thousands of themes available.
-I will recommend a few in a minute.
+I will recommend one in a minute.

 - Step 5: Log into WordPress.
 While you’re still on your blog’s home page, scroll down to the Login link in the lower right-hand side of the sidebar.
 Click on the link.

 You should now be looking at your WordPress login page.